ethz-asl/Hough2Map/README.md

 # HoughCeption
-Mapping of Railway Infrastructure with Iterative event-based Hough Transform
+Iterative Event-based Hough Transform for High-Speed Railway Mapping

 The code will be released upon acception of the accompanying paper.